This post summarises detailed information about ethernet splitter, their speed, and different FAQ to help you choose the best hardware.

 It’s also worth mentioning that you could have more than one Ethernet port accessible.
 If this is the case, using one port for each device is always the best option.
 When this isn’t possible, a cable sharing kit or splitter is an excellent backup alternative.

 What’s the difference between an Ethernet splitter and a switch?

-An Ethernet splitter and a switch perform similar functions, but they are fundamentally distinct.
+An Ethernet splitter and a switch perform similar functions but are fundamentally distinct.
 An Ethernet splitter allows two independent connections to be made over the same Ethernet cable.
 It does, however, limit you to two connections.
-If you simply want to connect one additional device to the Ethernet connection, this is a good option.
+If you want to connect one additional device to the Ethernet connection, this is a good option.
 However, it is not compatible with any other devices.

 Do I need an Ethernet switch or splitter?

-An Ethernet switch, on the other hand, is the ideal solution if you need to connect several devices.
+On the other hand, an Ethernet switch is an ideal solution if you need to connect several devices.
 It allows you to connect several devices to a single Ethernet port, but it requires electricity.

-I hope this guide helps you to get an idea about ethernet splitters, how to use them.
-You can buy them at any online store at very cheap prices.
-However, if you need a speed of more than a hundred Mbps, then you might need to set up wiring for your network.
+I hope this guide helps you to get an idea about ethernet splitters and how to use them.
+You can buy them at any online store at low prices.
+However, if you need a speed of more than a hundred Mbps, you might need to set up wiring for your network.
 This post is part of our hardware guides.